nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## Type system
 - `typeof(voidStmt)` now works and returns `void`.
-- Enum values can now be overloaded.
+- `enum` values can now be overloaded.
 This needs to be enabled via `{.experimental: "overloadableEnums".}`.
 We hope that this feature allows for the development of more fluent (less ugly) APIs.
 See https://github.com/nim-lang/RFCs/issues/373 for more details.

-- A type conversion from one enum type to another now produces an `[EnumConv]` warning.
+- A type conversion from one `enum` type to another now produces an `[EnumConv]` warning.
   You should use `ord` (or `cast`, but the compiler won't help, if you misuse it) instead.
   ```
   type A = enum a1, a2